Why there is a need for Marketing a Bug?

 Efficient participation in Software Version Control Meetings

 Usually, every organization has its own process to investigate and prioritize bugs.
-Generally a meeting would occur at specific intervals during the project to discuss the bugs and prioritize the same.
+Generally, a meeting would occur at specific intervals during the project to discuss the bugs and prioritize the same.

 The process during such meetings is as follows:

-- Look at the summary and discuss the impact of the bug on the user’s experience on using software product.
+- Look at the summary and discuss the impact of the bug on the user’s experience on using a software product.

-- Based on the risk and impact assessment set the priority and assign the bug to appropriate developer for fixing the same.
+- Based on the risk and impact assessment set the priority and assign the bug to an appropriate developer for fixing the same.

 During step #2, it is imperative that every test engineer advocate the bug’s impact on the user experience if the bug doesn’t receive the priority it deserves.
 After all, it is we test engineers who consider the point of view of a user to write test cases and to test the product.

-Consider the example issue of not displaying the digits after decimal point in a banking domain.
+Consider the above example issue of not displaying the digits after decimal point in a banking domain.
 To a developer, it may seem like a less severe issue.
 He might argue that instead of declaring the variable as an integer, he’d declare that as a floating point to solve the issue and hence less severe.

 But as a tester, your role is explaining customer’s situation.
 Your point should be how the user would complain in this scenario.
-The tester should say that, this will cause panic among the users as the customer loses his money in cents.
+The tester should say that this will cause panic among the users as the customer loses his money in cents.